Pandemic boom drives UK house prices up by most since 2004

-LONDON, June 29 (Reuters) - British house prices jumped by the most in more than 16 years this month when they were 13.4% higher than in June last yearand demand is expected to remain strong in the coming months, mortgage lender Nationwide said on Tuesday.
+LONDON (Reuters) - British house prices jumped by the most in more than 16 years this month, soaring by 13.4% from June 2020, and demand is expected to stay strong while a coronavirus emergency tax break remains in place, mortgage lender Nationwide said.

-In monthly terms, house prices were 0.7% higher than in May as buyers rushed to take advantage of a tax break offered by finance minister Rishi Sunak.
+In monthly terms, house prices were 0.7% higher than in May as buyers rushed to take advantage of the tax incentive and sought bigger homes after their experiences of lockdown.

+“While the strength is partly due to base effects, with June last year unusually weak due to the first lockdown, the market continues to show significant momentum,” Nationwide’s chief economist Robert Gardner said on Tuesday.

 Economists polled by Reuters had expected prices to rise by 13.7% in annual terms and by 0.7% from May.

-"While the strength is partly due to base effects, with June last year unusually weak due to the first lockdown, the market continues to show significant momentum," Nationwide's chief economist Robert Gardner said.

-The tax break, introduced last year as part of Sunak's emergency support for the economy during the pandemic, had originally been due to expire at the end of March.
+The tax break, introduced last year as part of British finance minister Rishi Sunak’s emergency support for the economy, had originally been due to expire at the end of March.

 “Underlying demand is likely to remain solid in the near term as the economy unlocks,” Gardner said.